 - With Safari running (open it if it is not), click Apple menu > Force Quit.
 Force Quit Safari.

-- Hold the Shift key on your keyboard while and for a few seconds after opening Safari.
+- Hold the Shift key on your keyboard while (and for a few seconds after) opening Safari.

 Next, go to Apple menu > System Preferences and look for a Profiles preference area.
 If one is present, click on it and remove any preferences you do not recognize using the '-' sign.

-Open Safari again and go to Safari > Preferences > Extensions (tab) and Uninstall any extensions you do not recognize.
+Back to Safari, go to Safari > Preferences > Extensions (tab) and Uninstall any extensions you do not recognize.
 While in Preferences, click the General tab and change your homepage to something you want as a homepage.

 If you want a good app to use to remove malware the bad guys left behind, download, install and run this excellent free app from here: malwarebytes.org.
 Once the app is installed click on it in the menu bar (near the clock) and first click Stop Real-Time Protection (unless you want to pay their fee for monitoring your Mac).
 Next, click the same icon and click Start Scan.